ryan-rockhopper/Crop_Recommendations_CUDA/README.md

 ## End date: xyz

 ### Overview
 The purpose of this project is for me to learn and develop my skills with various libraries.
 I will be mainly utilizing cuML and CUDA based libraries for GPU manipulation of data such as CuPy and cudf.
-I will be analyzing a dataset that lists movies with their IMDB ratings and a few other features.
+I will be analyzing a dataset that shows crop planting recommendations.

 ### Dependencies
-CUDA, cuDF, cuML, cuPy, transformers, ...
+CUDA, cuDF, cuML, cuPy,...